adrianwedd/Agentic-Index/docs/PERFORMANCE.md

   ```bash
   pip install ijson
   ```
-  Then call `load_repos(..., use_stream=True)`.
+- Then call `load_repos(..., use_stream=True)`.
-- Run `scripts/benchmark_ops.py` to measure sort and diff times.
-The script prints a warning when operations exceed built-in baselines.
+- Run `scripts/benchmark_ops.py` to benchmark sort, diff and star-delta calculations.
+The script prints a warning when any operation exceeds its baseline.

+### CI Benchmarks

+The `benchmarks` job in `ci.yml` runs only when triggered via `workflow_dispatch` with `run-benchmarks: true`.
+It executes the benchmarking script and uploads the results as an artifact.